 Optimize your Multi-CDN setup with automatic load balancing.
 You can refresh your Pools as often as every 30 seconds so users will always get the fastest connections.

-Disasters are inevitable, but ITO pools ensure that clients will continue to enjoy the same fast experience as if nothing had happened.
+Disasters are inevitable, but ITO pools ensure that your clients will continue to enjoy the same fast experience as if nothing had happened.

 Whether you're scaling up or moving more systems to the cloud, load balancing with ITO pools will help you transition seamlessly and securely.

 Effortlessly migrate your existing infrastructure to the cloud or create a hybrid network with no performance degradation.

 Don't limit yourself to just one cloud service provider.
 Diversify your stack to get the best price points and services from each provider.

 Are you running out of bandwidth with one of your CDN providers?
 Seamlessly add and remove CDN's from ITO Pools with no downtime.

 No hardware, no code required.
 Just enable ITO for your A or CNAME record pool, create monitoring checks, and tweak the ITO settings to your needs.